 About Oven Roasted Green Beans & Cherry Tomatoes:

-There’s nothing to making this recipe.
-It’s so easy and just a few ingredients.
-The juices from the roasted tomatoes combine with olive oil, garlic and a just a pinch of red pepper flakes to make what I’d call a dressing and it’s delish, but toss a little vinegar on when it comes out of the oven & it’s spectacular!
-You can use any type of vinegar, really.
-I like white balsamic but regular balsamic, red wine or even white wine vinegar would all work well.
+There’s nothing to making this.
+It’s so easy and has only a handful of ingredients.
+The juices from the roasted tomatoes combine with olive oil, garlic, and just a pinch of red pepper flakes to make what I’d call a dressing, and it’s delish.

-Make these without lining the sheet pan with foil so you can really get in there with a spatula and scrape up all the little garlic bits and red pepper flakes when they’re done.
-I’d say there’s no shame in bringing this to the table right on the sheet tray, but you can always put them in a dish if you’re not feeling that casual.
+Make these without lining the sheet pan with foil so all the little garlic bits and red pepper flakes can be scraped up.
+There’s no shame in bringing this to the table right on the sheet tray, especially if yours isn’t 50 years old like mine, lol!
+Of course, if you’re not feeling that, dish it up.

 Saving Money on Oven Roasted Green Beans & Cherry Tomatoes: